Says new Medicare billing guidelines "have nine codes for (injuries by) turkeys."

-The codes, which will be required for Medicare claims by October 2014, allow doctors to specify not just injuries from turkeys, but from parrots, macaws, ducks and geese.
+The codes allow doctors to specify not just injuries from turkeys, but from parrots, macaws, ducks and geese.

 There's a different code for being "struck" vs. "pecked" or suffering from "other contact"- with specification for the first time, an unlucky repeat or even worse, "sequela."
-(That would be some "negative afteraffect" resulting from your turkey encounter.)
+(That would be some "negative afteraffect" resulting from your turkey encounter.
+Headaches!
+Panic attacks!)

 Poe's office pointed us to this:

 W61.4 Contact with turkey